shankarravi100197/Lambda-Interation/README.md

 mkdir pypackages

-pip3 install requests -t (put the path of file or folder) example below- pip3 install requests -t C:\Users\LENOVO\Downloads\pypackages
+pip3 install requests -t (put the path of file or folder) example below-

+pip3 install requests -t C:\Users\LENOVO\Downloads\pypackages

 zip the pypackages (in windows you can click right button and make a zip file)

 Upload the zip file in LAMBDA Layers

 ![Screenshot 2023-07-02 142536](https://github.com/shankarravi100197/Lambda-Interation/assets/109327386/aa6f570b-a266-43ca-8ee5-29745a7f3d96)

-Then go to Functions learning-lambda and add a Layer
+Then go to Functions Learning-lambda and add a Layer
 ![Screenshot 2023-07-02 142838](https://github.com/shankarravi100197/Lambda-Interation/assets/109327386/0c53ac1a-9333-44f5-a965-8c78ccaafb75)